Arunm619/coding/readme.md

 **10.Return maximum occurring character in an input string** [See Solution](https://gist.github.com/arun-sudharsan/dc8b7b6700ffa099074223defbf7ef59)

-11.Print the string by ignoring alternate occurrences of any character
+**11.Print the string by ignoring alternate occurrences of any character** [See Solution](https://gist.github.com/arun-sudharsan/27eee1df631bd9100dff2c9cca5c4719)

 2.Print the string after the specified character has occurred given no. of times